OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 dotnet new angular
 ```

-When .NET Core SDK 2.1 is released that will not be required anymore.
+When .NET Core SDK 2.1 is released, that will not be required anymore.

 ### Leaking TensorFlow graph nodes (and therefore memory)